 The classes are taught in a subject-focused curriculum taking only 1 course at a time and attending only 2 days per week.
 It is a residential (on campus) program and your schedule may include a Monday/Wednesday or a Tuesday/Thursday class and meets from 9-4.
-An unpaid externship rotation completes the program.

-MEDICAL MASSAGE THERAPY FAST TRACK
+MEDICAL MASSAGE THERAPY